giorgiosld/Log-Anomaly-Detection-via-LLMs/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- Professor Stefán Ólafsson for academic guidance throughout the project.
 - HPC Iceland for the computational resources that made large-scale training feasible.